jmaturner/SoundPlayerPython/README.md

-# SignalProcessing-GUI
+# SoundPlayerPython
-Python GUI to import and analyze signals
+Python GUI to import and play a wav file.
-Please check the WIKI for more details.
+Also plots the FFT

+More functions to come